golanlevin/DrawingWithMachines/syllabus/60-428_syllabus_fall_2025.md

 *This is art sqool.* With very rare exceptions (I’ll be clear), I will always prefer that you make the assignment interesting *to you* — if necessary, by creatively bending the rules or re-interpreting the assignment.
 My assignments are starting-points, prompts and propositions; think beyond them.
 Regardless, however:

 Projects will always have a checklist of *supporting requirements*.
-These are often very straightforward to fulfill, but if you fail to meet these, you will have points deducted.
+These are often extremely straightforward to fulfill, but if you fail to meet these, you will have points deducted.
 Items on an assignment checklist will be announced with the number of points awarded for each.
 Be sure to pay careful attention to seemingly trivial requirements.
 Practically every project assignment will ask you to check off typical subtasks such as (*for example*):

 * **Create** a unique Discord post for your project in the correct channel.
 * **Upload** a static image of your project, such as a screenshot or rendering.